-The 2020 Cadillac CT4 lineup includes Sport, Luxury, Premium Luxury, and V-Series trims.
+The 2020 Cadillac CT4 lineup includes Luxury, Premium Luxury, Sport, and V-Series trims.
 Cadillac’s hands-free Super Cruise is optional.
 Two available engines can be paired with either rear-wheel drive or all-wheel drive systems.
+Prices start below $35K.
+The CT4-V gets 325 horsepower and 380 pound-feet of torque.

-Cadillac has released more details on its new entry-level sedan.
+We now have the full details on Cadillac’s new entry-level sedan.
 The 2020 Cadillac CT4 offers multiple engine and trim choices, all using turbocharged four-cylinder engines that send power to the rear wheels.
 All-wheel drive is optional on every model.
 The available six-cylinder from the outgoing ATS has been dropped.

 “Cadillac is dedicated to building the most exhilarating sport-luxury sedans,” Cadillac chief engineer Rob Kotarak said in a press release.
 “Every element of the CT4 is designed to bring innovative technologies right to the driver, providing discerning driving dynamics with cutting edge precision.”